Hotels close.

 Know what requires advance booking, what's free, and what most people skip entirely.

-Spiaggia Grande, Positano · Family-owned since 1947
+Spiaggia Grande, Positano · Family-owned since the 1940s

 From Capri's Marina Piccola